 References:

-2- Ayuso-Tejedor, S., Abián, O., & Sancho, J. Underexposed polar residues and protein stabilization.
+3- Ayuso-Tejedor, S., Abián, O., & Sancho, J. Underexposed polar residues and protein stabilization.
 Protein Engineering, Design and Selection, 24(1–2), 171–177.
 (2011).

 ‘Predictions for all single amino acids variants’ button

 When clicking either the link over the text 'see all possible variants' in the Variants Panel or the ‘Predictions for all single amino acids variants’ button ( ) in the Buttons band (at the right-hand part of the server screen) a popup window shows (Figure 5) all possible protein variants that can be produced by SNVs in the coding gene, together with their predictions as retrieved from dbNFSP 4.1a, and the consensus classification given by the PirePred server.
 The rows contain the same information as the columns in ‘Predictions for this variant’ with the only additional information of the coloring of the first two columns.
 The first column is colored with the corresponding consensus classification, obtained as indicated before.
-It is filled with color up to the percentage of predictors that agree with the consensus out of the 16 total predictors or, for uncertain classifications, with the average between the numbers of tolerated and deleterious predictions.
+It is filled with color up to the percentage of predictors that agree with the consensus out of the 15 total predictors or, for VUS classifications, with the average between the numbers of Benign and Pathogenic predictions.
 The second column is completely colored with the corresponding consensus classification.

 The interpretation of the results is the same as in ’Predictions for this variant’, the only changes are the display position and the fact that the results are provided for all possible variants instead of just one of those present in ClinVar.